LJDJGC/Learning-log/README.md

 * [ ] **In-Progress:** Implementing the decimal point (`.`) input function.
 * [ ] **To Do:** Finalizing number rounding and display overflow logic.
 * [ ] **To Do (Bonus):** Implementing backspace and keyboard support.

+## 2025/10/28 Morning
+# Simple JavaScript Calculator

+This is a basic, fully functional calculator implemented using HTML, CSS (not included in this file but assumed), and JavaScript.
+It handles standard arithmetic operations and follows typical calculator logic for chained operations and display precision.

+## Features

+* **Basic Arithmetic:** Supports addition (+), subtraction (-), multiplication (×), and division (÷).
+* **Chained Operations:** Allows for continuous calculations (e.g., `10 + 5 * 2 =` should evaluate `10 + 5` first, display 15, then calculate `15 * 2`).
+* **Display Precision:** Rounds results with many decimal places to a maximum of 9 digits, using scientific notation (`e`) for extremely large or small numbers when necessary.
+* **Zero Division Handling:** Displays a humorous error message ("OMG:(") when attempting to divide by zero and resets the calculator state.
+* **Clear Functionality:** The 'C' button resets all internal states and the display.
+* **Decimal Support:** Allows input of decimal numbers using the '.' button.
+* **Input Handling:** Ensures that new input clears the previous result after an operation is complete.

+## Technologies Used

+* HTML5
+* CSS3 (for styling)
+* JavaScript (ES6+)

+## How to Run

+1. Save the provided HTML (`calculator.html`) and JavaScript (`calculator.js`) files in the same directory.
+2. Open `calculator.html` in your web browser.
+3. (Optional) Add CSS to style the calculator interface.

+## Project Structure

+* `calculator.html`: The structure of the calculator interface.
+* `calculator.js`: Contains all the calculator's core logic and functionality.

+## Core Logic Highlights

+The calculator manages its state using three key variables:
+1.  `currentDisplayValue`: The number currently shown on the screen.
+2.  `firstOperand`: Stores the first number in the operation (or the result of a previous chained operation).
+3.  `operatorValue`: Stores the pending arithmetic operator (+, -, *, /).

+The logic ensures that when a second operator is pressed, the pending operation (`firstOperand` and the current `currentDisplayValue`) is immediately evaluated before setting the new operator, enabling correct chained calculation flow.